GearsGod/GearsOfDevelopment-OnClickAnimation/README.md

 Make a click animation

-- Can change animation
+- Change animation
-- Can update default animation
+- Update default animation
 - Simplify use

-# How to Use?
+# How to Use

 -> Implements class **com.gearsofdevelopment.onanimationclick.OnClickListener** with any click listener